 Sayre is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Sayre is a city of sales and office workers, construction workers and builders, and managers.
 There are especially a lot of people living in Sayre who work in office and administrative support (22.83%), management occupations (17.33%), and sales jobs (8.90%).

-Sayre is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Sayre does not have a public transit system used by locals to get to and from work.

 The per capita income in Sayre in 2022 was $9,783, which is low income relative to Oklahoma and the nation.
 This equates to an annual income of $39,132 for a family of four.